lekhrajdinkar/solution-engineer/docs/03_Kubernetes/02_KCAD/00_00_k8s-architcture+features.md

 - Runs various controller processes in the background to regulate the state of the cluster.
 - Node Controller, Replication Controller, Endpoints Controller,etc

-### Services
-- Abstract a set of pods and provide a consistent way to access them, even if the individual pods' IP addresses change.

 ### Nodes + nodeGroup(EKS concept)
 - The worker machines in the Kubernetes cluster, which can run multiple pods.
 - typically runs on a separate virtual machine (VM), but this is not a strict requirement.